rsdoiel/rsdoiel.github.io/blog/2020/12/24/gpi-case-setup.md

 + RetroFlag GPi Case Kit (including a Raspberry Pi Zero W and blank SD Card)
 + A computer to setup the SD Card  and the Raspberry Pi Imager v1.5

-We will be installing Recalbox[^1] v7.7.x for Raspberry Pi Zero W and GPi case.
+We will be installing [Recalbox](https://www.recalbox.com/ "the all-in-one retro gaming console") v7.7.x for Raspberry Pi Zero W and GPi case.
 Recalbox which is a Retro Gaming Linux distribution.

 Steps
 =====